-Remembering Whitney Houston: 13 Things We Cannot Forget
+Remembering Whitney Houston: 13 Things We Will Never Forget

 Whitney was one of music’s best-selling artists of all time, selling an estimated 170-200 million records.
 Astounding.
 To this day, she is the only person to ever release seven consecutive songs to reach the No. 1 spot on the Billboard Hot 100 chart.
 Nobody has come close to touching that.

 Despite her drug use, family and marital issues, Whitney had an amazing film career, starring in movies like Waiting To Exhale and, of course, The Bodyguard.
 With her iconic role in Bodyguard, Whitney also composed the soundtrack, which included her smash hit “I Will Always Love You,” the best-selling song by a woman in music history.
 The soundtrack made Whitney the first artist to sell over a million copies of an album within a week.
 Additionally, the album was the #4 best-selling of all time; Whitney’s on that list as the top female artist.

 Now, in 2018, people are seeing a new side of Whitney in the documentary about her life produced by those closest to her.